 Greek salad, or “horiatiki” (χωριάτικη σαλάτα) — is a dish that embodies the essence of Mediterranean cuisine: simple, bright, fresh, incredibly tasty, and also mega-healthy.
-Its roots trace back to the traditions of rural areas in Greece, where farmers prepared the salad with whatever was at hand: ripe tomatoes, crunchy cucumbers, feta from the nearest dairy, olives, onions, and fragrant spices.A true Greek salad does not contain lettuce leaves, and olive oil is used not as a dressing but as the main component that binds all the ingredients together.
-In different regions of Greece, the salad may vary slightly: on the islands, capers are added, while in the mainland, green peppers or even roasted eggplants are included.Today, Greek salad has become part of global gastronomy, adapting to the tastes of Europeans, Americans, and even Asians — some replace feta with soft goat cheese, others add chicken or even quinoa.
+Its roots trace back to the traditions of rural areas in Greece, where farmers prepared the salad with whatever was at hand: ripe tomatoes, crunchy cucumbers, feta from the nearest dairy, olives, onions, and fragrant spices.A true Greek salad does not contain lettuce, and olive oil is used not as a dressing but as the main component that brings all the ingredients together.
+In different regions of Greece, the salad may vary slightly: on the islands, capers are added, while in the mainland, green peppers or even roasted eggplants might be included.Today, Greek salad has become part of global gastronomy, adapting to the tastes of Europeans, Americans, and even Asians — some replace feta with soft goat cheese, others add chicken or even quinoa.
 But the classic remains unrivaled.
 It is the recipe for the classic variation that we want to share in this post.

 Time required: 10-15 minutes